mitdbg/fastdeepnets/journal.md

-# Activation of variance as a hint for the shrinking procedure
+# Variance of activations as a proxy metric for network size

 |Start Date|End Date  |
 |----------|----------|